 Sound like you?
 If so, then you are in good company.
-It's likely no surprise to you that my number one most asked question as a small business consultant is, ‘Alli, How do I really build a successful business?”
+It's no surprise to you that my number one most asked question as a business consultant is, ‘Alli, How do I really build and grow a successful business?”

 And usually when people ask me this question, they don’t mean, “Alli, please tell me the nuts and bolts of running my business.”
 When most people ask this question, they actually mean, ”Where will my customers come from?”
 “How will I make money and lots of it?”